nilsbunger/parcel-browser/README.md

-# h3-gis
+# Parsnip
-Home3 GIS application for evaluating parcels for upzoning.
+Home3 application for evaluating parcels for upzoning.

 # Setup steps
 This is currently working on a Mac with M1 processor.
 Will need tweaks for other environments.